Dual Class-Aware Contrastive Federated Semi-Supervised Learning: Introduction

-To utilize widely-existing unlabeled datasets to further improve the FL performance, we focus on federated semi-supervised learning (FSSL) with fully labeled and fully unlabeled clients in this work.
-Existing FSSL methods mainly adopt pseudo-labeling and consistency regularization to utilize knowledge of unlabeled data\cite{yang2021federated,liu2021federated,liang2022rscfed}.
 However, these methods suffer from two main limitations.
-One is the large deviation of local models from labeled clients and unlabeled clients.
+One is the large deviation of uploaded local models from labeled clients and unlabeled clients.
 The other is confirmation bias\cite{arazo2020pseudo} induced by noisy pseudo labels.
-As a result, the performance of FSSL is deteriorated by a large margin due to these two limitations.
+This large deviation of uploaded local models not only stem from the non-independent and identically distributed distribution (i.e., NonIID) of clients' data but also from the difference in training objective functions employed by labeled and unlabeled clients.
+Specifically, labeled clients generally use cross-entropy for training on labeled data, approximating the actual data distribution with the predicted data distribution through maximum likelihood estimation.
+Conversely, unlabeled clients typically adopt pseudo-label-based consistency regularization for training on unlabeled data, ensuring that the learned decision boundary lies within a low-density region and that similar data points yield similar outputs.
+Due to these divergent training objectives, even datasets without statistical heterogeneity exhibit substantial disparities between uploaded local models from labeled and unlabeled clients.
+Additionally, confirmation bias emerges from overfitting to self-generated labels, as model-generated pseudo-labels often contain substantial noise due to the model's inherent inaccuracies.
+Consequently, FSSL performance is substantially compromised by these two limitations.
 Note that RSCFed\cite{liang2022rscfed} alleviates the deviation to a certain extent through performing random sub-sampling over clients.
 However, reducing the deviation by aggregation of models without considering the difference of training objectives still suffers from large deviations.
-We argue that the large deviation is mainly caused by significant differences of training objectives between labeled clients and unlabeled clients.
-Therefore, a common training goal should be used in the training process of each client to make the model learn in a common direction.
-Meanwhile, to alleviate confirmation bias, a high confidence threshold is adopted by FedConsist\cite{yang2021federated} to filter incorrectly pseudo-labeled data.
-However, using the model's output alone to justify its predictions without introducing additional information still suffers from confirmation bias.
+Moreover, to alleviate confirmation bias, FedConsist\cite{yang2021federated} employs a high confidence threshold to filter out inaccurately pseudo-labeled data, but relying solely on model output without integrating additional information remains vulnerable to confirmation bias.